17 Bruton Street, Mayfair: History and occupants

-During the First World War the Campbell family based an appeal for donations of clothing and money to support Lord Kitchener's army at No. 17 Bruton Street.
+During the First World War the Campbell family based an appeal for donations of clothing and money to support Lord Kitchener's Army at No. 17 Bruton Street.
 The 3rd Baron Stratheden and Campbell died at the house on 26 December 1918.

 By March 1920 the house was being used as the headquarters of the anti-communist Liberty League.
 On 11 March 1920 the house was the site of a Breton-themed fête held in aid of the ex-Services Welfare Society, which was opened by Louise, Princess Royal, who was accompanied by her daughter Princess Maud of Fife.
 The purpose of the society was outlined by Sir Frederick Milner, who was appealing for funds to establish a hostel for the approximately 6,000 ex-servicemen who had "lost their mental balance in the war and are at present in the Poor Law asylums."

-On 15 April 1920 the house was used for the wedding reception of Major Charles Gore, son of Sir Francis Charles Gore, and The Hon.
-Kathleen Annesley, daughter of former Comptroller of the Royal Household Arthur Annesley, 11th Viscount Valentia.
+On 15 April 1920 the house was used for the wedding reception of Major Charles Gore, son of Sir Francis Charles Gore, and Kathleen Annesley, daughter of former Comptroller of the Household Arthur Annesley, 11th Viscount Valentia.

-Lady Blythswood was loaned the house by Lord Stratheden and Campbell for a debutante dance she hosted for her daughter The Hon.
-Olive Campbell in July 1920; the event was reportedly attended by nearly 300 guests, including Princess Margaret of Denmark.
+Lady Blythswood was loaned the house by Lord Stratheden and Campbell for a debutante dance she hosted for her daughter Olive Campbell in July 1920; the event was reportedly attended by nearly 300 guests, including Princess Margaret of Denmark.

 Later in the same year, it was reported in The Times that an auction of the contents of the house would be held on 8 November due to the sale of the lease of the property.

 Bowes-Lyon family

-In June 1920 Claude Bowes-Lyon, 14th Earl of Strathmore and Kinghorne and his wife Cecilia Bowes-Lyon, Countess of Strathmore and Kinghorne vacated No. 20 St James's Square, which had been used as the family's London townhouse since 1906.
+In June 1920, Claude, 14th Earl of Strathmore and Kinghorne, and his wife Cecilia, Countess of Strathmore and Kinghorne, vacated No. 20 St James's Square, which had been used as the family's London townhouse since 1906.
 A temporary lease was taken over a house in Eaton Square, and by April 1921 the lease of No. 17 Bruton Street had been acquired and renovations were underway in preparation for the Bowes-Lyon family's occupation of the house.
 The family had moved in to their new Bruton Street residence by March 1922.

-In January 1923 the Strathmores' youngest daughter Lady Elizabeth Bowes-Lyon had become engaged to Prince Albert, Duke of York.
+In January 1923, the Strathmores' youngest daughter, Lady Elizabeth Bowes-Lyon, had become engaged to Prince Albert, Duke of York.
 Lady Strathmore arrived at 17 Bruton Street on 9 April in preparation for her daughter's wedding.
-On 26 April 1923 Lady Elizabeth departed from No. 17 Bruton Street for Westminster Abbey where she and Prince Albert were married.
+On 26 April 1923, Lady Elizabeth departed from No. 17 Bruton Street for Westminster Abbey, where she and Prince Albert were married.

 The house was loaned by Lord and Lady Strathmore for a chamber music concert hosted by pianist Mathilde Verne on 14 June 1928.
 Lord Strathmore sold the lease of the property in early 1929; the Evening Standard reported on 26 March that the Strathmores would vacate the property in mid-April of that year, and that the reported purchase price of the house was £26,000.
 On 1 July couturier Norman Hartnell hosted a circus-themed party at the house.